dora-team/dora.dev/docs/README.md

 ### CI/CD
 See `/ci/README.md`

-### DEV Misc
+### DEV Misc with Firebase
-#### Firebase can be emulated locally, to test the functionality it provides.
-This requires two terminal windows
+#### Firebase can be emulated locally.
+This requires two terminal windows to test the functionality it provides.

+*NOTE:* re: Firestore.
+While you may leverage Firestore emulators to test locally, you will still need to create a Firestore Config object in `hugo/static/js/firebase-config-local.js` with values of a Firebase project that you have permissions.

 #### **Firestore**
 To emulate only firestore (used by the email contact form)
 - in terminal 1, run `hugo serve -s hugo --disableFastRender --debug --watch`
 - in terminal 2, run `firebase emulators:start --only firestore`
 - access the site at `http://localhost:1313`

 #### **Firestore and Hosting**
 To emulate firestore and firebase hosting (to see features like server-side redirects)